strategineer/personal-website/content/blog/2025-01-23/index.md

 ---

-So, the Maze of the Blue Medusa is great.
-The Shadowdark RPG system is great.
-Let's discuss the challenges of running the Maze of the Blue Medusa using the Shadowdark RPG rules.
+Despite these hiccups, the Maze of the Blue Medusa is still extraordinary.
+Next, let’s see how Shadowdark stacked up against this high-weirdness environment and vice versa.

 # Is Shadowdark RPG a good fit for running the Maze of the Blue Medusa?